sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 - You might be running structural search for the first time on a repo! :sunglasses: If your query times out, give the page a refresh because we're probably warming up the cache for you.

+- Need more inspiration?
+See the [CactusCon Talk](https://www.youtube.com/watch?v=yOZQsZs35FA)

 - Have a usage question or suggestion?
 [Send us a tweet](https://twitter.com/srcgraph) or e-mail us at <feedback@sourcegraph.com>